 Don’t worry about whether or not you can afford a lawyer.
 Abel Law Firm works on a contingency fee basis.
 We don’t charge any upfront or ongoing fees while we’re working on your case.

 When we secure a settlement or verdict for you, we’ll take a portion of it for our legal fees.
-If we’re unable to recover financial compensation, we won’t require you to pay us anything.
+We won’t require you to pay us anything if we cannot recover financial compensation.
 We don’t get paid unless you get paid.

 What Sets Us Apart